Why Is My Sump Pump Not Working?

 A sump pump is a great tool to remove excess water before it can damage your home.
-There are simple ways to test it.
 When the heavy rains come you want to relax.
 You don’t need to worry about your sump pump not working.
 Call Kansas City plumbing experts A.B.
 May for sump pump maintenance, repairs, and installation.

 If you find your sump pump not working – call A.B.
 May for repairs.
 A sump pump not working is an emergency service – so please call us right away.
 Waiting until morning often makes the damage so much worse.
 Whether you have an A.B.
 May Home Warranty or not, we’re available to solve your plumbing problems.